We detail the developments surrounding the municipal bond tax exemption and provide context through a volatile and uncertain market.

 What’s at Risk?

 Generally referred to as tax-exempt bonds.
-Interest is often excluded from gross income for federal income tax purposes and is also generally exempt from state and local income taxes if the investor resides in the state where the bond was issued.
+Interest is often excluded from gross income for federal income tax purposes and is also usually exempt from state and local income taxes if the investor resides in the state where the bond was issued.
 However, some municipal bonds are not tax-exempt.

-Since 1913, Section 103 of the federal tax code excluded income earned on state and local bonds.
-Nevertheless, the muni tax exemption has drifted back into the limelight in recent months as the 2017 Tax Cuts and Jobs Act is set to expire at the end of this year.
+Since 1913, Section 103 of the federal tax code has excluded income earned on state and local bonds.
+Nevertheless, the muni tax exemption has returned to the limelight in recent months as the 2017 Tax Cuts and Jobs Act is set to expire at the end of this year.
 There have been rumblings from Republican lawmakers, who currently control both chambers of the U.S. Congress, on the potential elimination of the federal tax exclusion for interest earned on munis.
 A Ways and Means Committee estimates this reversal of policy could raise $250 billion over the next 10 years.
 Investors should be aware of the intricacies of this potential change to protect their portfolios and financial security.

 Why Investors Buy Municipal Bonds